Vacating a Criminal Conviction and Your Rights as a Criminal Defendant in Massachusetts

 Competency of the Defendant

-A defendant must also be mentally competent to enter their guilty plea.
+A defendant must also be mentally competent to enter aguilty plea.
 A defendant is considered competent to enter a guilty plea if they have the present ability to consult with their attorney and have a rational and factual understanding of the proceedings against them.
-If a judge fails to ensure that the defendant comprehends what they are pleading to, a request can be made to vacate a conviction.
+If a judge fails to ensure that the defendant comprehends what they are pleading to, a request can be made to vacate a criminal conviction.

 Effects on Defendant’s Immigration Status

-There are many ways a criminal conviction can affect a person’s immigration status.
+There are many ways in which a criminal conviction can affect a person’s immigration status.
 A criminal conviction may result in a person’s deportation or removal from the United States.
 It may prevent them from obtaining U.S. citizenship and it may render them inadmissible (ineligible for residency or entry to the United States with a Visa).

 Your Constitutional Rights as a Defendant in a Massachusetts Criminal Case